 Deciding How to Claim Your Deductions

-If you aren’t sure whether to itemize deductions or take the standard deduction, it’s a good idea to take the time to run the numbers.
+If you aren’t sure whether to itemize deductions or take the standard deduction, it’s a good idea to run the numbers.
 Whatever gives you the largest deduction is the one you should probably go for.

 Deductions reduce the amount of money you’re have to pay by the April 15th deadline.
 The government sets the standard deduction and dictates its amount.
 All tax filers can claim this deduction unless they choose to itemize their deductions.
 For the 2018 tax year, the standard deduction is $12,000 for single filers and $24,000 for joint filers.
 Filers who have a head of household status get a deduction of $18,000.
 The deduction amount also increases slightly each year to keep up with inflation.